mohammedabdallah/PencilTaskFE/README.md

 2-the navigate to the project folder in terminal and run this command

   ng serve

+3-run npm install command in project root directory

-3-the project will build in run on http://localhost:4200/
+4-the project will build in run on http://localhost:4200/